Menstrual disordersDysmenorrhea; Menorrhagia; Metrorrhagia; Amenorrhea; Cramps; Heavy menstrual bleeding

 Ovular.Ovulation marks the halfway point in the menstrual cycle.
 The ovular phase begins with a surge in LH and FSH levels.
 Ovulation occurs about 12 to 36 hours after LH levels surge.
-The follicle bursts and releases the egg, which travels down the fallopian tube to the uterus.
+The follicle bursts and releases the egg, which is picked up by the fallopian tube through which it travels to the uterus.
 Some women experience a quick dull abdominal pain called mittelschmerz, ("middle pain" because it occurs in the middle of the monthly cycle) when the follicle ruptures.
 A woman is most likely to get pregnant in the 3 to 5 days before ovulation or on the day of ovulation.
 The egg can live for up to 24 hours after being released.

-corpus luteum, a yellow mass of cells that provide a source of estrogen and progesterone during pregnancy.
+corpus luteum, a yellow mass of cells that produce estrogen and progesterone during early pregnancy.
 These hormones help the uterine lining to thicken and prepare for the egg's fertilization.
 If the egg is fertilized by a sperm cell, it implants in the uterus and pregnancy begins.
-If fertilization does not occur, the egg breaks apart.
-The corpus luteum degenerates, and estrogen and progesterone levels drop.
+If fertilization does not occur, the egg breaks apart, the corpus luteum degenerates, and estrogen and progesterone levels drop.
 Finally, the thickened uterine lining sloughs off and is shed along with the unfertilized egg during menstruation and the menstrual cycle begins again.

 Typical Menstrual Cycle

 Typical No. of Days